The Liberal Arts Core

 Exceptions to the Requirements of the Liberal Arts Core

 - If a student presents an ACT score of 26.0 or higher in mathematics, or an SAT math score of 560 or higher, he or she is exempt from the Area 2 requirement.
+A student must complete enough electives to bring the total number of hours to at least 40 hours of liberal arts core courses.

 Students interested in challenging a Liberal Arts Core course should contact the appropriate program to determine the availability of a challenge examination.